sogaiu/janet-subprocess-notes/README.md

   that end up on the event loop and may be "non-task" for those that don't?

+  > The distinction between "task" fibers and normal fibers is now
+  > kept by a flag that is set when a fiber is resumed - if it is the
+  > outermost fiber on the stack, it is considered a root fiber.
+All
+  > fibers scheduled with ev/go or by the event loop are root fibers,
+  > and thus cannot be cancelled or resumed with `cancel` or `resume`
+  > - instead, use `ev/cancel` or `ev/go`.

+  (source: text from commit addressing #920)

 * Are the terms "root-fiber" and "task" equivalent?
 It seems they are at least close.
 (Peripheral case: if janet is compiled without ev support, are there tasks?
 There may be root-fibers...).